MarvInt64/ClawCodeSharp/README.md

 - `~/.codesharp/settings.json`
   Global defaults for the CLI.
 This is where `codesharp config` stores your preferred provider, model, and provider-specific API keys.
 - `./.codesharp/settings.json`
   Project-local config created by `codesharp init`.
-This is the repo-local config file CodeSharp looks for in the current workspace, including plugin/config loading for that repo.
+Repo-local settings including plugin config.
 - `./CODESHARP.md`
   Project instructions for the agent.
-If present, its contents are included in the generated system prompt so you can define coding conventions, repo context, or workflow notes.
+Included in the system prompt at session start.
+Define coding conventions, repo context, or workflow notes here.
+- `./.codesharp/MEMORY.md`
+  Memory index.
+Each line should be a pointer to a memory file.
+Included in the system prompt automatically.
+- `./.codesharp/memory/*.md`
+  Individual memory files (user, feedback, project, reference types).
+All `.md` files in this folder are loaded into the system prompt at session start.
+Use `/memory` in the REPL to browse them.
 - `./.codesharp/sessions/session-*.json`
   Saved conversation/session files for prompt and REPL runs.
 - `./.codesharp-todos.json`